sjyk/CMSC33581/README.md

 *Grading*: Students will be graded on participation (25% of your grade) and a final course project (75% of your grade).

-*Prerequisites*: Statistics/Probability at an undergraduate level and Database Systems/Data Engineering course at an undergraduate level.
+*Prerequisites*: Statistics/Probability at an advanced undergraduate level and Database Systems/Data Engineering course at an undergraduate level.

 ## Course Topics